Aha Bls Exam Questions And Answers Pdf

 Answer: c) Ensure no one is touching the patient

-Explanation: It is crucial to ensure that no one is touching the patient while the AED is analyzing the heart rhythm to prevent interference and ensure accurate analysis.
+Explanation: It is crucial to confirm that no one is touching the patient while the AED is analyzing the heart rhythm to prevent interference and ensure accurate analysis.

 Question 9: If the AED advises "no shock indicated," what should you do?